- The first steps to creating a MailChimp account

 Follow this link to open the API Keys page of your account.
 Scroll down and click the “Create A Key” button.

 Right-click the API key and copy it to the clipboard.
 Now you’ve got the key to use on your site.

 Finding out the MailChimp Audience ID

 To find out the MailChimp Audience ID navigate to the Audience page in the toolbar.

-Step 2 — Click the arrow near Stats option next to the audience you want to work with, and choose the Settings option from the dropdown.
+Click the arrow near Stats option next to the audience you want to work with, and choose the “Settings” option from the dropdown.

 Scroll down to the bottom of the page and find the Unique ID for Audience field.
 The string of letters and numbers is the audience ID.
 Another way to get to know the Audience ID is to click the Audience name and defaults option.

-So now you have everything to connect your MailChimp audiences with your site or blog!
+Now you have everything to connect your MailChimp audiences with your site or blog.
+Congrats!